 Where an ambulance is called for a pupil, office staff will contact the pupil's parent.
 Where necessary, all pupils will be evacuated from the building and taken to the designated emergency assembly point.

 Staff will be aware of any pupils who have specific evacuation needs.
-Staff will be responsible for the safety of pupils and responding to any questions from the emergency services, as best they can.
+Staff will be responsible for pupils' safety and responding to questions from the emergency services, as best they can.